SS Waratah: Inquiry

 The Board of Trade inquiry into the disappearance was held in December 1910 at Caxton Hall in London.
 It quickly came to focus on the supposed instability of Waratah.
-Evidence was greatly hampered by the lack of any survivors from the ship's final voyage (other than the small number, including Claude Sawyer, who had disembarked in Durban).
-Most evidence came from passengers and crew from Waratah's maiden voyage, her builders, and those who had handled her in port.
+Evidence was submitted by almost 100 witnesses in the form of direct testimony and via sworn affidavits during the two-month proceeding, which included statements from former passengers and crew members, Blue Anchors' overseas agents, the builders and the agents of the Board of Trade.